Sarah Richardson’s Best Budget-Friendly Decorating Fixes

 Canadian HGTV star Sarah Richardson shares seven tips to stretch your decorating dollar from her bestselling book, At Home: Sarah Style.

-Decorating on a budget with Sarah Richardson
+Design on a budget with Sarah Richardson

 Even professional designers know the importance of sticking to a set budget.
-Just ask Sarah Richardson, whose skill at balancing luxurious investment pieces with thrifty picks has made her one of Canada’s most in-demand designers, and a fan favourite on HGTV shows like Sarah’s House and Design Inc. In this excerpt from her book At Home: Sarah Style (Simon & Schuster, 2015), Sarah reveals her best budget-friendly decorating strategies—and the secret to how she manages to off-set the cost of her high-end splurges!
+Just ask Sarah Richardson, whose skill at balancing luxurious investment pieces with thrifty picks has made her one of Canada’s most in-demand designers, and a fan favourite on HGTV shows like Sarah’s House and Design Inc. In this excerpt from her timeless best-seller, At Home: Sarah Style (Simon & Schuster, 2015), Sarah reveals her best budget-friendly design strategies—and the secret to how she manages to off-set the cost of her high-end splurges!

 Paint a focal wall

 “In our youngest daughter Fiona’s room, vintage treasures abound.
-The teak bed with built-in side tables got a new lease on life with a fresh spray of powdery aqua paint, as did the base of a vintage saucerlike lounger (formerly dressed in the scratchiest brown plaid upholstery, it bears no resemblance to its pre-makeover self.)
+The teak bed with built-in side tables got a new lease on life with a fresh spray of powdery aqua paint, as did the base of a vintage saucerlike lounger (formerly dressed in the scratchiest brown plaid upholstery, it bears no resemblance to its pre-makeover self).
 Zigzags, dots and Dalmatian spots help channel a spirit that is youthful yet not juvenile, and the bold geometric wall treatment was a quick and easy paint project achieved with a roll of painter’s masking tape and three quarts of paint.
 The best part about a pattern like this is that it takes minutes to tape it up, and you can instantly see if you like what you’ve designed before you commit the time and paint to make it permanent.”

 Check out more DIY painting ideas for a dramatic focal wall.